survivejs/site/posts/45-survivejs-webpack-110.md

 Compared to [the first release](./survivejs-webpack-100) a couple of weeks ago, this version has matured quite a bit.
 I've been reviewing the content with [my editor](http://angular-tips.com/) (thanks Jesús!) and that has lead to some nice insights.
 Our work is still in progress and so far we've combed through only a couple of the first chapters.
 The work will continue in the coming weeks.

 Overall we are going to a good direction with this book.
-The effort has forced me to understand Webpack on a deeper level.
+The effort has forced me to understand webpack on a deeper level.
 That's a good thing.
-I expect `1.2.0` will improve the situation further as I can cover Webpack in greater detail.
+I expect `1.2.0` will improve the situation further as I can cover webpack in greater detail.
 The book structure seems solid and it's easy to grow content on top of it.

 ## Overview of the Situation